barrettotte/nand-pcb-test/README.md

   - $32 = 1 (laser mode)
 - Turn on laser low power, adjust Z-axis until dot is as small as possible (finding the focal point)

-### Solder Masking (optional)

-TODO:

 ### Final Steps

-- Use 400-600 grit sandpaper to remove any small burrs
+- Use 400-600 grit sandpaper and/or steel wool to remove any small burrs
 - Clean off with a bit of isopropyl alcohol
 - Use multimeter to check all tracks for shorts

-TODO: Prevent copper corrosion - clear nail polish? liquid tin? or UV masking
+- Solder components

-Clean flux with isopropyl
+- Clean any flux with isopropyl

 ## References